 The Group has used the Level 2 method in estimating the fair value of its financial instruments.
 The fair value of financial instruments is derived using valuation techniques with only observable market inputs or unobservable inputs that are not significant to the overall valuation.
-The fair value of financial instruments and the methods used to estimate the fair value are summarised in point (e) below.
+The fair value of financial assets and financial instruments, and the methods used to estimate the fair value are summarised in point (e) below.